evocation01/mini-projects/tetris-game-project/readme.md

 # Tetris Game

-This is a simple Tetris game built with HTML, CSS, and JavaScript.
+This is a simple Tetris game built with HTML, CSS, and JavaScript, made for iMIS class assignment.

 ## Features: